space-lang/spacedocs/planning/FEATURE_PIPELINE.md

 - [ ] package hub

 ## Build system
-- [ ] either a full build system in space itself integration in meson
+- [ ] either a full build system in space itself or integration in meson